nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 1. Select `First opens and in-app actions`.
 1. Select the appropriate platform (iOS or Android).
 1. Select `App installs (first-open)`.
-{% image src="/img/pages/features/google-ads/google-uac/adwords-app-conversion-card.png" half center alt='Conversion IDs' %}
+{% image src="/img/pages/features/google-ads/google-uac/adwords-app-conversion-card.png" third center alt='Conversion IDs' %}
 1. Now fill out the conversion action page:
-- Give it a name like `Branch Android/iOS Conversion`
+   * Give it a name like `Branch Android/iOS Conversion`
-- Under `Value` assign a value (or select “Don’t assign a value to this install”)
+   * Under `Value` assign a value (or select “Don’t assign a value to this install”)
-- Under `Mobile app` input your application details
+   * Under `Mobile app` input your application details
-- Select `Include in "Conversions"` to have the conversion events appear in your Adwords columns
+   * Select `Include in "Conversions"` to have the conversion events appear in your Adwords columns
 1. Click `Save and continue`.
 1. Select the option to have a server report conversions: `Set up a server-to-server conversion feed...`.
 1. Note your `Conversion ID` & `Conversion label` as shown in the screenshot below.{% image src="/img/pages/features/google-ads/google-uac/adwords-conversions.png" half center alt='Conversion IDs' %}